bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 * Ruby 3.1.4 (⚠️ there's a bug in earlier versions of Ruby 3.1 which will prevent Bridgetown to run)
 * Node 20

-Sometimes that's as simple as changing your version dotfiles (for example `.ruby-version` and `.nvmrc`).
 We do recommend switching to the latest versions (Ruby 3.3 and Node 22 as of the time of this writing) if possible.

 To upgrade to Bridgetown 2.0, edit your `Gemfile` to update the version numbers in the argument for the `bridgetown` and `bridgetown-routes` (if applicable) gem to `2.0.0.beta2` and then run `bundle update bridgetown`.